mdgrahamwisc/IRMAE_WD/README.md

 **code_sValues.png**

-Singular value spectra of the covariance of latent space z for 200 epochs (increasing epochs shows sharper drop)
+Singular value spectra of the covariance of latent space z (this is a demo for 200 epochs, increase epochs to 1000 for sharper drop)

 -----------------------------------------------